-- withheld from the sale of an asset – property, stocks, etc.
+-withheld from the sale of an asset including real property, stocks, business, etc.

 Estimated tax payments are also called quarterly tax payments or quarterly estimated taxes.
 This means they are due four times during the year or on a quarterly basis.
 The due dates are:

 April 15, (1st quarter)